Mathématique: Chapter 1

 Young said something, but it was too low for Rush to catch.

-Infinite negative charge spreading out forever through the vacuum of space like a sub-perceptual fuck-you to anyone with Newtonian instincts.
-Particles as holes in the sea and if he just lived at the speed of light then all of this would make sense and he could encrypt and decrypt without effort, maybe even without thought, which would be ideal.
+Infinite negative charge spread out forever through the vacuum of space like a sub-perceptual fuck-you to anyone with Newtonian instincts.
+Particles as holes in the sea and if he just lived at the speed of light all of this would make sense and he could encrypt and decrypt without effort, maybe even without thought, which would be ideal.

 “Hey,” Young said quietly.
 “Hotshot.
 You awake?”